bradleyrudbek/thorrudbek.de/content/blog/borscht/index.md

 ![Borscht](./borscht.jpg)

-**It is not a very complex recipe to pull off**, but it cant be a bit lengthy, especially so if you don't own a pressure cooker.
+**It is not a very complex recipe to pull off**, but it can be a bit lengthy, especially so if you don't own a pressure cooker.
 We at *Rudbek's* have only prepared it so far in a pressure cooker, specifically in this one: